Shalini-kp/learners_learner/Upgrade.md

   - source bin/activate
   - pip3 install django
   - pip3 install scikit-learn
-- 'learner2' is the refactored and renewed version of 'learner1'
+- 'learner2' is the archived Learner's Learner app and developed in branch 'archpupil'
+- For renewed Learner's Learner app checkout 'pupilnova'.
+It includes the old Learner's Learner for refernce